-1) I can develop criteria to justify personal points of view, becoming receptive to alternative aesthetic and artistic choices.
+1) I can develop an advanced set of criteria to justify personal points of view, becoming receptive to more sophisticated alternative aesthetic and artistic choices.

 Benchmark 3: Students analyze and critique the whole and the parts of dramatic performances, taking into account the context, and constructively suggest alternatives artistic choices.